 All of this fascinating exploration, with new sites, new perspectives and new marvels every day, is complemented by the high quality accommodation we use throughout, and also by the great array of culinary delights we offer day by day, showcasing another aspect of the region's culture and traditions at selected venues.
 From authentic local tavernas to sophisticated restaurants, and also including three wine tastings at carefully chosen wineries, the gastronomic side of our tour will ensure that our guests really experience Macedonia with all their senses.

-So, if you are curious to see first-rate archaeological sites and museums, wonderful landscapes, picturesque towns and villages as well as a truly great city, all in a region that boasts literally millennia of fascinating and sometimes turbulent history and that has largely escaped modern mass tourism, join us on Exploring Macedonia!
+So, if you are curious to see first-rate archaeological sites and museums, wonderful landscapes, picturesque towns and villages as well as a truly great city, all in a region that boasts literally millennia of fascinating and sometimes turbulent history and that has largely escaped modern mass tourism, join us on our Exploring Macedonia tour!